When you look at the chair, it appears to be leaning.

-- Uneven padding - also a common cause.
-This is a cosmetic issue, not structural.
+- Uneven padding across the top of the back or seat - also a common cause.
+This is a padding issue, not structural.

 - Chair frame constructed out of square - When this is the case, you'll have this problem from day one.
 (This is not a common cause.)

 - Frame listing or leaning - On older chairs, wooden frames can loosen up over time and develop leans or creaking noises.

 - Floor uneven - Move the chair to several different locations within the same room.
 Does the chair lean in some spots, but not others?
 If so, the floor is uneven.